 What we are experiencing is the film industry equivalent of sweat shop labor flooding the market with cheaply produced product.
 And as a result of these diminished margins, filmmakers must now think in terms of volume.
 So instead of putting 100% focus on simply making one movie, the model must now involve planning for, and creating a library for a minimal budget.

 The demise of DVD distribution, coupled with inexpensive production technology has flooded the marked with cheaply produced, accessible movies.
-And for most filmmakers, basing an entire distribution strategy on outside studios “picking up” completed movies is silly.
+For most filmmakers, basing an entire distribution strategy on outside studios “picking up” completed films is silly.
 Digital film distribution is now a primary way movies are getting seen and sold.
 This paradigm shift makes it … Read More